DouwMarx/constitutional_sensitivities_of_preference_models/docs/index.md

  - Here we choose to speak of a clause in a constritution rather than a feature like in the CPM framework

+cite:LouyangTrainingLanguageModels2022  The instuct-gpt paper that explain the rlhf proses and they also have a nice diagram that I might borrow

 ### **Methods**

 *What did you do to try to find an answer to your question?
 Provide enough detail so that others could repeat what you did.
 Consider linking to a GitHub repository to show the code you ran.*